Update: The next post in this series is up, IP Camera, Home Security and Automation Update.

 centos:7 image (73 MB just for the base image).
 Lastly, and most shocking to me, while Docker is an officially-supported installation method the project doesn’t actually distribute Docker images.
 While ZoneMinder has packages for Ubuntu, RHEL, Debian and Gentoo, their Docker-based installation instructions build the image locally which almost completely obviates the entire purpose and idea of Docker as a build-once, run-anywhere packaging format.

 After some investigation, I was able to find Philipp Schmitt’s docker-zoneminder repo which provides an Alpine 3.4-based ZoneMinder image.
 Unfortunately it includes MySQL and doesn’t build anymore (the last commit was two years ago), but I forked the repo and was able to get it to build and run on the latest Alpine Linux 3.7 with the distro’s official zoneminder package.
 That took me a mere three days, which included giving up on Philipp’s use of lighttpd and switching to Apache httpd 2.4 configured according to ZoneMinder’s upstream instructions.
 Let’s just say that the process was anything but easy.
 I eventually got ZoneMinder working, but didn’t even get as far as setting up motion detection.
-I attempted to tell my ONVIF-compliant Amcrest ProHD camera to pan right using ZoneMinder’s builtin ONVIF control support, and my entire machine locked up for about an hour (note this is an Arch Linux desktop with a 4-code/8-thread (HT) Intel i7-3770 at 3.4GHz and 16GB of DDR3 memory).
+I attempted to tell my ONVIF-compliant Amcrest ProHD camera to pan right using ZoneMinder’s builtin ONVIF control support, and my entire machine locked up for about an hour (note this is an Arch Linux desktop with a 4-core/8-thread (HT) Intel i7-3770 at 3.4GHz and 16GB of DDR3 memory).
 Even before that just watching the live streams of my two cameras (1920x1080 and 1280x960) at 15fps, with motion detection and recording and all other features disabled, would result in them regularly dropping to 1-2 fps for a minute or two.

 After the lockup caused by ONVIF support, I went about setting up resource constraints on memory and CPU usage for the container.
 That was the final straw; no matter what I set the constraints to, even values far in excess of the maximum of what the container was actually using, ZoneMinder seemed to behave horribly.
 I tried setting the memory limits to 12G (75% of my system’s memory, when the container was only using ~512MB) and the CPU limits to a period of 100000 and a limit of 700000 (allowing it to consume 7 of my 8 threads/virtual cores) and it still performed as though ZoneMinder was crippled.
 Given that my target platform is a Raspberry Pi (3 B+ with 1.4GHz 64-bit quad-core ARM Coretx-A53 and 1GB LPDDR2 memory), I figured it was time to stop my ZoneMinder experiments.
 I know people and have heard many positive stories about ZoneMinder, and work with a few people who use it and find it to be great, but I think it’s just capable of doing too much - and has too high resource requirements - for my needs.